BAR-NuttyB-collective/.github/profile/README.md

 ## 🎮 Quickstart for Players

 1. Open the Collective NuttyB Configurator: https://bar-nuttyb-collective.github.io/configurator/
 2. Select your tweaks and options.
-The page will generate SPADS lobby command blocks for you.
+The page will generate lobby command blocks for you.
 3. Copy each “Part” into the BAR lobby chat as instructed on the page.
 4. Start a Raptors or Scavengers game and have fun.